primary-services/primary-services/README.md

 ### Setup python venv

-1. Create the virtual environment in the `src` directory
+1. Create the virtual environment in the `src/api` directory

 ```
 cd src